Kununurra has a lot to offer, no matter what you are interested in.

 Fishing, swimming, nature, Aboriginal art, boat cruises, canoeing, caving and abseiling, four wheel driving, hiking...

 A range of industries is situated in the valley and nearby.
 Several of the businesses offer tours and insights into their operations.
-Or jobs, if you want to stay...
+Even jobs, if you want to stay.

 I'll start off with things to see and do in the town itself, then I'll cover what's nearby, and on the next pages I'll tell you where to go for a swim, and about all the day trips you can do from Kununurra.

-Probably the best starting point is Kununurra's Visitor Centre at 75 Coolibah Drive (+61 8 9168 1177).
+Probably the best starting point is Kununurra's Visitor Centre at 75 Coolibah Drive.
 The friendly staff have answers to all your questions, and a huge range of maps, brochures and detailed information on absolutely everything that might interest tourists.

 Kununurra has several art galleries.
-The Lovell Diversion Gallery is located in the town centre and has a range of works of local artists.
-For Aboriginal art try Our Land Gallery, also not far from the centre, Red Rock Art, and Waringarri Aboriginal Arts near Kelly's Knob.
+Artopia Gallery is located on Konkerberry Dr. and has a range of works of local artists.
+For Aboriginal art try Artlandish Aboriginal Art Gallery (Papuana St.) and of course the well known Waringarri Aboriginal Arts (opposite Kelly's Knob).

-Two more galleries worth visiting are Birdland Functional Art and Kimberley Boab Creations (both in Poincettia Way)
+Two more galleries worth visiting (and great for buying gifts for people back home) are Birdland Functional Art and Kimberley Boab Creations, both in Poincettia Way.

 If you'd rather look at diamonds then Kununurra, being so close to the Argyle Diamond Mine, is of course the best place to be.
 Kimberley Fine Diamonds near the shopping centre (yes, we have a shopping centre) has one of Australia's biggest selections of coloured diamonds, including pink diamonds.
 Those are so rare that most people will probably never see one.
 The Argyle mine is the only mine in the world that produces them.